Welcome to the winter edition of Acceleration News!

 - 27 November 2024: 30th Birthday of the Joint Universities Accelerator School.

-The editors invite you to browse the new issue and learn more about the latest developments in the particle accelerator community.
+The editors invite to browse the new issue and learn more about all the last developments in the particle accelerator community.

 Antoine Le Gall, Editor-in-Chief